HackTestes/SimpleAStar/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the ????
-License.
+Distributed under the MIT License.
 See `LICENSE` for more information.